 Getting a Job as a Certified Surgical Technologist

 Surgical technologists are needed throughout hospitals in the Northern Illinois region, and the Surgical Technology Department regularly posts job opportunities for students.
-The US Department of Labor estimates that Surgical Tech jobs will grow by 9% by 2028.
-US Bureau of Labor Statistics, Occupational Outlook Handbook, Surgical Technologists, (accessed May 14, 2020).
-The median wage for surgical technologists can be found on Elgin's Career Coach site.
+The U.S. Department of Labor estimates that Surgical Tech jobs will grow by 9 percent by 2030.
+U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Surgical Technologists, (accessed December 7, 2021).
+You can find the median wage for surgical technologists on Elgin's Career Coach site.

 - Cardiothoracic surgery